-The Main Controller drives an 8 channel relay module of a type widely available on Internet sellers.
+The Main Controller drives an 8 channel relay module of a type widely available on Internet sites like eBay and AliExpress.

 8 Channel Relay Module

-The advantage of an RS-485 network as opposed to hard wired switches is the ability to reconfigure the switches and change which light they control without having to mess with the wiring itself.
+A side advantage of the RS-485 network and microprocessor control as opposed to the old system's hard wired switches and latching relays is the ability to reconfigure the switches and change which light they control without having to mess with the wiring itself.
 So my system takes advantage of that.
 An Android app communicating with the main controller via WiFi is used to do the initial switch configuration (which switch controls which light) and save it to non-volatile memory in the controller itself.
 Once that is done, the app can also be used to control the switches but it is not necessary for normal operation.
 It is convenient however to be able to tell if any light is on before going to bed, as with the old system, or to quickly turn on the lights from your phone, wherever you are in the house.

-Each remote switch module is identified with a Hex switch which defines the address of the switch module on the network.
+Each remote switch module is identified with a Hex rotary switch which defines the address of the switch module on the network.
 Each remote switch module supports two push buttons and two LEDs, and therefore can control one or two light circuits.
 The LEDs are used to indicate the state of the selected light circuit.
 The Hex switch allows up to 16 remote switch modules on the network.
 Since each module supports 2 switches, there can be as many as 32 individual switches on the network, more than necessary to control 8 outputs.

 Remote Switch Module Schematic

-The switch module circuit card is about the size of the wall switch, small enough to fit inside the wall box with the switch itself.
-I was not able to find low voltage switches with a built-in LED but it was not hard to modify off-the-shelf low voltage switches and add an LED.
+The switch module circuit card was designed to be the size of the wall switch, small enough to fit inside the wall box with the switch itself.
+I was not able to find wall-mounted low voltage switches with a built-in LED but it was not hard to modify off-the-shelf low voltage switches and add an LED.

 Remote Switch Module